mprevot/ReviewNdepend/README.md

 Or Real-time and local metrics updates.
 Let's say I'm working on a specific type or function.
 I'm might find useful to have real-time updated metrics about my code and its integration with the rest of the project.
 Hence I would have local metrics about the code just written, in the context of more global metrics.
 That would be funny, and closer to the writter than to the architect; which make sense since the trend is to have scrum practices and flatter responsibilities and hierarchy.

 ### Market place of rules and code crafting

+Ndepend possibilities a humongous and eventually we can get lost with the different metrics, their combination and their presentation.
+[Ndepend's documentation](https://www.ndepend.com/docs/getting-started-with-ndepend) is definitely a place to start, but a digested experience and choices might be interesting.

 There are many existing rules and we can tune them, add new ones indeed.
 But: